St John the Baptist Cathedral, Norwich: Resources

 Just off the south aisle of the cathedral is the Duckett Library.
 It was named after Canon Richard Duckett who was rector of the church from 1876 to 1910.
 It was opened on 22 February 2012.
 People need to become a member of the library to join, and that membership is available to all the cathedral's congregation.
 It has 3,000 religious publications and is staffed by volunteers.

 Also, within the cathedral ground is the Narthex.
 It opened in March 2010 and is the cathedral's visitor centre.
 It comprises an Education and Interpretation Gallery, a shop, a refectory with outdoor patio, a function hall, licensed bar and community garden.

 Parish

-The cathedral's parish also covers Holy Apostles Church, West Earlham, in a suburb of Norwich.
+The cathedral's parish also covers Holy Apostles Church, West Earlham, a suburb of Norwich.